erik365online/erik365online/README.md

 - 👋 Hi, I’m @erik365online
 - 👀 I’m interested in Microsoft Teams and Microsoft 365.
-Especially scripting things using PowerShell.
 - 📫 Follow me around on my blog https://www.erik365.blog or check out other places where you can find me https://bio.link/erik365online

 <!---